hbristow/argparse/README.md

 --------------

     ArgumentParser()      default constructor
-    appName()             set the name of the application addArgument()         specify an argument to search for addFinalArgument()    specify a final un-named argument
+    useExceptions()       if true, parsing errors throw exceptions rather than printing to stderr and exiting appName()             set the name of the application addArgument()         specify an argument to search for addFinalArgument()    specify a final un-named argument